weavolutionmage/drachenwald/offices/herald/submittingnamesheraldry.md

 All residents and branches of Drachenwald send their heraldic submissions (names, armory) to Drachenwald College of Heralds.
 You send the forms to the kingdom Submissions Heralds, and send the fees (covering postage and some costs) to the appropriate Exchequer (treasurer).
 You can do almost all this process electronically.

-* Starts with an idea of a name or device, and continue with a bit of research, to come up with the item you wish to submit for registration.
+* Start with an idea of a name or device, and continue with a bit of research, to come up with the item you wish to submit for registration.
 * Fill out a submission form, and attach the fruits of the research, in other words any documentation needed for supporting your item as compatible with period equivalents.
+* Send the submission form and documentation to the kingdom submissions herald either via mail or as files via e-mail.
-* Send a small fee is required for each submitted item.
+* A small fee is required for each submitted item.
 * Heralds review your submission and ensure it doesn't conflict with existing registrations, or bear other problems.
 We do this twice, once within the kingdom and once across the Society, to make sure we get it right.
 * Result: either acceptance (registering your item) or a return for further work.
-If you want to rework your a returned item, you can resubmit it for free.
+If you want to rework your returned item, you can resubmit it for free.
 * You can submit a name alone, or a name and device.
 You cannot submit a device alone, because then the device 'file' has no 'header' of a name (it used to be filed by hand, but same principle applies to databases).

 # Submissions: people, fees and forms